-Fevers associated with infection may be caused by wide variety of illnesses such as parvovirus and distemper.
+Fevers associated with infection may be caused by a wide variety of illnesses, such as parvovirus and distemper.
 Skin infections from a bite wound that causes an abscess or hotspot can also prompt a fever.

 A higher than normal body temperature can also be due to overheating during exercise or to exposure to high temperatures.
 Puppies that get sunburned or that suffer from hyperthermia/heat stroke will have an abnormally elevated temperature.

 You should seek a veterinarian's care when your dog's temperature is 106 F or higher.
 At that level, a high fever can damage the dog's internal organs and could even prove to be fatal.
 You can help reduce a dog's fever by placing a cool water-soaked washcloth around the dog's paws and ears.
 Don't give your dog any human fever-reducing medications unless directed by your veterinarian.